dsalisbury1141/Project-2/README.md

 # Implimentation The Process of Coding and Creating Our Website
-<h5>We all learned a lot obout deploying  a Flask_powered Restful API to be hosten on Heroku</h5>
+<h5>We all learned a lot obout deploying  a Flask_powered Restful API to be hosted on Heroku</h5>

 ## Why SQLite instead of Postgresql?</h5>
 <li>Simplicity of SQLite </li>